Florian Neuschwander

 03

-Single-leg box step-downs help to support and stabilize your knees.
-This exercise engages your quads, hips, and hamstrings, resulting in improved balance and range of motion.
+Single-leg box step-downs help to support and stabilise your knees.
+This exercise engages your quads, hips and hamstrings, resulting in improved balance and range of motion.
 You will need at least one step to do this exercise.
-Try 5 sets of 10 reps per side.
+Try five sets of 10 reps per side.

 04